Just like other major surgeries, after a hysterectomy women will have to deal with pain.

 6. Painful joints after hysterectomy

-Pain in legs, knees and shoulders is common after a total hysterectomy with bilateral salpingo-oophorectomy.
+Following a full hysterectomy, women can also suffer from joint pains.
+This can affect various joints in the body like such as the knees, shoulders and the hips.
 You can read more about menopausal arthralgia and why this occurs in our post sudden and widespread post hysterectomy joint pain.

 Treating pain after hysterectomy: